 Children are a welcome and very important part of St. Olave’s.
-Near the beginning of the service, school-aged children are called to the front for a children’s talk.
-Then they are invited downstairs for a lesson with the Child & Youth Minister who leads an assembly where children can contribute an offering and share their latest news.
-The curriculum includes multimedia, Bible stories, games and crafts.
+Near the beginning of the service, children are invited forward to hear a special children’s message, usually from the clergy.
+Then they head downstairs for time with the Child & Youth Minister.
+The activities include a Bible story, games and crafts.

 Our program is aimed at children ages 4 to 12, though older children are always welcome to help.
-Some children are ready at age 3 to participate in Junior Church but we ask that parents accompany them for the first few sessions to help them become comfortable in the activities.
+Some children are ready at age 3 to participate in Junior Church but we ask that parents accompany them to help them become comfortable in the activities.

 We are happy to welcome new or visiting students at any time of the year, and students are always welcome to bring a friend.
-Parents may also join the group for part or all of the session as their comfort level dictates.
+Parents may also join the group for part or all of the session.
 Parents are asked to come downstairs at the end of the service to retrieve their children.
 Once a month (usually the first Sunday), children come upstairs to receive blessing during Communion.

 Throughout the year we organize “Family Services” where the students often present a reading or sing.